-As you’ve probably guessed, and I alluded to above, the Fields API is being developed as a Feature Plugin.
+I alluded to it above, the Fields API is being developed as a Feature Plugin.
 The idea behind this feature is to provide an API that WordPress and plugins & themes can utilise to add arbitrary data structures to every object that WordPress handles.
 These objects include posts, both from the in-built post-types and custom post types, navigation menu items, comments, users, and settings.

 Why do I care?

 While it may not be something you interact with knowingly, the Fields API should pervade everything you do with WordPress no matter whether you’re a visitor, member, author, or administrator.
 Every time you enter data into a WordPress site, we hope that this will be via a form-field created, output, and saved, by the Fields API.